 To Make the Dipping Sauce

-- I recommend making homemade mentsuyu for the best flavor, but you can also use store-bought mentsuyu.
-Every brand has slightly different instructions on how to dilute the concentrate.
-I explain a bit more on this page.
+- I recommend making Homemade Mentsuyu for the best flavor, but you can also use store-bought mentsuyu.
+Most are concentrated, and every brand has slightly different instructions on how to dilute it.
+I explain a bit more on my mentsuyu pantry page.
 The brand I use recommends a dilution ratio of one part mentsuyu to three parts water, or 1 to 3.

-- Combine the mentsuyu concentrate and iced water in a measuring cup and mix well.
-If your mentsuyu is not concentrated (labeled "straight" on the bottle), then you don't need to dilute it.
+- Combine ¼ cup mentsuyu (concentrated noodle soup base) and ½–1 cup iced water in a measuring cup and mix well.
+If your mentsuyu is not concentrated (labeled “straight“ on the bottle), then you don‘t need to dilute it.
 Tip: Include several ice cubes as part of your measured water to keep your dipping sauce chilled and refreshing.

 To Prepare the Garnishes

-- Cut the scallion into thin slices and grate the ginger (I use this grater) and put them separately in small bowls.
-I highly recommend shiso leaves and myoga for somen, if you can find them.
+- Cut 1 green onion/scallion into thin slices and grate the ginger (I use a ceramic grater) and put them separately in small bowls.
+I highly recommend shiso leaves (perilla/ooba) and myoga ginger for somen, if you can find them.
 Thinly slice and place them in separate small bowls.
-Grate a small amount of daikon (optional), gently squeeze some of the liquid out, then place in a small bowl.
-Pour some toasted sesame seeds (optional) into a small bowl.
+Grate a small amount of daikon radish (optional), gently squeeze some of the liquid out, then place in a small bowl.
+Pour some toasted white sesame seeds (optional) into a small bowl.
 Gather all the garnishes on a tray, if desired, and set aside.

-- To make the simmered shiitake mushrooms, remove the stems from the mushrooms.
+- To make the simmered shiitake mushrooms, remove the stems from 8–10 shiitake mushrooms.
 Cut the caps into thin slices.
-In a saucepan, combine the mushroom slices, soy sauce, mirin, sugar, and water (or dashi).
+In a saucepan, combine the mushroom slices, 1 tbsp soy sauce, 1 tbsp mirin, 1 tsp sugar, and 1 tbsp water (or dashi).
 Simmer, uncovered, until there is almost no liquid left.
 Set aside to cool.

 To Cook the Somen Noodles

 - Bring a large pot of water to a boil.
 (You do not need to add salt to the water.)
-Meanwhile, remove all the wrappings from the bundles of somen, as all the noodles should go into the boiling water at the same time.
-Tip: Somen noodles cook very fast, so it's important to work quickly.
+Meanwhile, remove all the wrappings from 4 bundles dried somen noodles, as all the noodles should go into the boiling water at the same time.
+Tip: Somen noodles cook very fast, so it‘s important to work quickly.

 - When the water is boiling, add the somen all at once, spreading the noodles around the pot in a circular motion to separate each strand (I use a motion similar to opening a Japanese folding fan).